clubstudio/craft-asset-rev/readme.md

 ```

 ### Example Closure
-Your method with have access to the asset filename passed through and the plugin configuration array.
+Your method will have access to the asset filename and the plugin configuration array.

 ```
 function ($filename, $config) {